w-guo/Seattle-Airbnb-analysis/README.md

 # Seattle Airbnb Analysis

  This project focuses on exploring key insights of Seattle Airbnb market from the perspectives of interactive data visualization and text mining.
-Given the lastest Seattle Airbnb data, we are motivated to answer the following business questions from three aspects:
+Given the lastest Seattle Airbnb data, we seek to answer the following business questions from three aspects:

 * Location impact on Seattle Airbnb market
     - Where are the listings located and what are the average prices of these listings by neighbourhood?